-Instead, divide duties between the two of you so that you both have equal responsibilities without having someone telling the other what to do.
+Instead, divide duties.
+You’ll both have equal responsibilities without someone telling the other what to do.
 For instance, you’re the parent that bathes the baby while he’s the one that dresses her in pajamas.
-However you land these roles and duties—whether naturally over time or explicitly discussing them together—make sure you know which tasks falls on whom so that you don’t have to delegate.

 #2: Adjust your standards

-No one will ever do everything exactly how you would except for you, so unless you plan on doing everything yourself, accept that your husband may not fold the laundry or dice your kids’ food as you would.
-Neither parent’s methods are necessarily better or worse; the point is that the task gets done.
+No one will ever do everything exactly how you would except for you.
+Accept that your husband may not fold the laundry or dice your kids’ food as you would.
+Neither parent’s methods are better or worse—the goal is to get the task done.

-Similarly, keep in mind that while you and your husband might do things differently, both of you have the same intentions.
-You may have your way of feeding the baby a bottle that’s nowhere near what he does, but the main goal—feeding the baby, and perhaps in a larger scope, your baby’s welfare—are one and the same.
+While you and your husband might do things differently, both of you have the same intentions.
+You may have your way of feeding the baby a bottle that’s nowhere near what he does.
+But the main goal—feeding the baby—are one and the same.

 #3: Don’t be a gatekeeper

-Mothers who control most aspects of parenting so much so that their partners have a difficult time participating are often referred to as “gatekeepers.”
-Allow dad to step in just as much as you would and refrain from jumping in every time to “fix” whatever it is he can’t seem to solve.
-Jumping in leads dads to assume that 1) you do it better and 2) you don’t need help, making it far easier for them to simply step back, feel unwelcome and leave you to do everything.
+Do you control so much that your partner has a difficult time participating?
+Allow dad to step in just as much as you.
+Try not to jump in every time to “fix” whatever it is he can’t seem to solve.
+Jumping in leads dads to assume you do it better or you don’t need help.
+This makes him step back, feel unwelcome and leave you to do everything.

-As Sheryl Sandberg, COO of Facebook and author of the book Lean In: Women, Work and the Will to Lead writes:
+As Sheryl Sandberg, COO of Facebook and author of the book Lean In: Women, Work and the Will to Lead (affiliate link) writes: